dzuluaga/kubernetes-multicontainer-nodejs-pod-gke-lab/README.md

 ### Why do you need multicontainer pods?
 There are multiple reasons for this.
-Keep on reading to find them.
+Allow me to elaborate my reasons.

 #### TL;DR
 This tutorial has two NodeJS Express HTTP containers that aim to separate responsibilites of API Management and backend (business rules):

-1. **For the execution of certain API Management policies** like validate a token, apply spike arrest, apply quota restrictions, etc. In the future Apigee Microgateway.
-Stay tuned.
+1. **For the execution of certain API Management policies** like validate a token, apply spike arrest, apply quota restrictions, etc. E.g. in the near future, I might want to use Apigee Microgateway.
+Stay tuned for another tutorial on this.

 2. **For the execution of the business rules** perhaps payload transformations, mashups (calling multiple APIs and consolidating responses), etc.